zowe/community/Technical-Steering-Committee/squads.md

 In the case of an Incubation Stage squad that is not renewed with Zowe, the trademark will be returned to the project maintainers or an organization they designate.

+The squads are expected to move from the incubation stage within at most two years.
+If agreed with TSC they can stay in the Incubation stage longer when needed.
+TSC will consult ZAC for guidance on whether the incubation should be longer

+#### Active Stage

+Active stage squad represents a mature squad working within the Zowe project who is actively collaborating with the other squads.
+Squads can remain in the active stage indefinitely.

 In order to move to the active stage, following requirements must be met and demonstrated by the squad.
 The squad:
  * Have committers from at least two organizations.
  * Follow best practices outlined by TSC in [best_practices](https://github.com/zowe/community/tree/master/Technical-Steering-Committee/best-practices) directory.
  * Have a designated TSC representative.
 Provide updated Governance and Committers files where applicable.
 The current committers and contributors are in the GitHub as outlined in the TSC [Contributing guidelines](contributing.md)

-The squads are expected to move from the incubation stage within at most two major version releases.
-If agreed with TSC they can stay in the Incubation stage longer when needed.
-TSC will consult ZAC for guidance on whether the incubation should be longer

-#### Active Stage

-Active stage squad represents a mature squad working within the Zowe project who is actively collaborating with the other squads.
-Squads can remain in the active stage indefinitely.

-We expect squads at this stage to follow best practices outlined by TSC in best_practices directory.

 #### Emeritus Stage